changrong-work/changrong-work.github.io/index.md

 <iframe src="chart1.html" width="700" height="500" frameborder="0"></iframe>

 This visualization shows the number of UFO sightings over time.
 I used a line chart where the x-axis encodes time (year extracted from the datetime field) and the y-axis represents the number of sightings using a count aggregation.
 This encoding is appropriate because it clearly shows trends over time.
-No complex data transformation was required beyond converting the datetime column into a temporal format and using aggregation.
+No complex data transformation was required beyond converting the datetime column into a temporal format and using aggregation.No color encoding was used in this visualization since the primary goal was to show overall trends over time, and adding color was not necessary for interpretation.Additionally, the data was filtered and cleaned to ensure valid datetime values before plotting.

 ---